scitran/client/Client-utilities.md

 We find it helpful to be able to express parameters as brief phrases, like 'Project label', rather than as strings like 'projectlabel'.
 This routine takes a cell array of parameter/val pairs and converts parameter strings (odd entries) to lower case and removes the spaces.
 That way the code is always written as projectlabel but the user can specify 'Project Label' or 'project label', adding some grace to life.

 ### stNewGraphWin
-We like plotting functions on this type of a background
+We like plotting functions on this type of a background and menu settings.
+So we call **stNewGraphWin** rather than figure.

 ### tbxRead, tbxWrite
 Read and write a toolboxes file